Get insider access

 While the previous picks are more photography-oriented, travel vloggers should take note of the Sony ZV-1, the best point-and-shoot camera for travel vlogging.
 Though it doesn't have a viewfinder, it's the only option on this list to feature a fully articulated screen, making it easy to monitor yourself while recording or to take the odd selfie.
 On top of that, it has vlogging-specific features like a detachable windscreen to reduce ambient noise when recording outside.

 The Sony ZV-1 II has since replaced it and features a wider-angle lens that's a good fit for walk-and-talk vlogs.
 However, the newer model doesn't have optical stabilization, and its digital stabilization feature crops in some of that wider field of view.
 For those reasons, the original ZV-1 is still our top pick here, especially since you can get it for cheaper.
-It checks all the boxes for a compact, all-in-one vlogging camera for travel.
+It checks all the boxes for a compact, all-in-one travel vlogging camera.

 See our review